What to do after a hit-and-run in Kentucky

 Kentucky hit-and-run laws

-According to Kentucky law, if a driver is involved in any motor vehicle accident causing property damage, injury or death, they must stop, evaluate the situation and render assistance to the other involved parties.
+According to Kentucky hit-and-run laws, if a driver is involved in any motor vehicle accident causing property damage, injury or death, they must stop, evaluate the situation and render assistance to the other involved parties.
 If you cause property damage but no other driver is involved — like hitting a parked car in a parking lot — leaving a note with your name, address, vehicle registration and insurance information will usually suffice as taking responsibility.

 How hit-and-runs impact car insurance rates in Kentucky

 If you are the victim of a hit-and-run in Kentucky, the incident typically won’t be surchargeable on your insurance policy.
 However, circumstances may vary by provider and state.
-But even if you were to experience an increase in your premium, it would likely be much less than if you were at fault.
+Even if you were to experience an increase in your premium, it would likely be much less than if you were at fault.

 4 things to do after a hit-and-run in Kentucky